 Memories flooded in.

 We had been weekend sailing buddies a couple of decades back (it’s been that long?).
 Competition was fierce to prove who could ‘fly a hull’ for the longest time without dipping those glossy smooth fiberglass keels back in the water or wiping out in spectacular fashion.

 Having one of those fast, nimble beach catamarans flip and 'turn turtle' under your skipperage would bring an adrenaline-fueled impromptu race to an embarrassing, ego-crushing, monumentally undignified end.

-Hobie Beach in Miami was the place to be on weekends back in the day.
-It didn't matter if you were a multi-millionaire or a beach bum (I was contentedly on the simple-living side of that spectrum), we were all equals in our shared passion for showing off wind-driven, rooster-tail wakes while flying gleaming ninja-blade hulls just inches above the choppy turquoise waters of breezy Biscayne Bay.
+Hobie Beach on Key Biscayne in Miami was the place to be on weekends back in the day.
+It didn't matter if you were a multi-millionaire or a beach bum (I was contentedly on the ‘simple living’ side of that spectrum), we were all equals in our shared passion for showing off wind-driven, rooster-tail wakes while flying gleaming ninja-blade hulls just inches above the choppy turquoise waters of breezy Biscayne Bay.
 Good times, good times…

 The times felt different back then, mind you.
 The world didn’t feel so busy, crowded, ... and strained.